dotX-Automation/flight_stack/src/micrortps_agent/README.md

 | vehicle_attitude_stamped | out | Current attitude quaternion to local NED frame from EKF2 with ROS 2 timestamp |
 | vehicle_local_position_stamped | out | Current position in local NED frame from EKF2 with ROS 2 timestamp |

+### Frame conventions

+PX4 internally uses a NED frame convention, *i.e.*, with the Z axis pointing downwards.
+ROS 2, as well as many other software, prefers to express data using an NWU convention, *i.e.*, with the Z axis pointing upwards.
+This package publishes data in both ways, meaning:

+- Raw data that mirrors PX4 internal uORB topics is left untouched, *i.e.*, in NED.
+- Data that is generated, or converted in common formats by the Agent node is converted to NWU.

 ---

 ## License